Lumi-supercomputer/LUMI-training-materials/docs/4day-2024next/notes_2_05_LUMI_Software_Stacks.md

 for more information on how to use `lumi-vnc`.

+For most users, the Open OnDemand web interface and tools offered in that interface will be a better alternative.

+### cotainr: Build Conda containers on LUMI

 <figure markdown style="border: 1px solid #000">
   ![Environment enhancements (2)](https://462000265.lumidata.eu/4day-2024next/img/LUMI-4day-2024XXXX-software/ContainersEnvironmentEnhancement_2.png){ loading=lazy }
 </figure>

+The third tool is [**`cotainr`**](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/c/cotainr/), a tool developed by DeIC, the Danish partner in the LUMI consortium.
+It is a tool to pack a Conda installation into a container.
+It runs entirely in user space and doesn't need any special rights.
+(For the container specialists: It is based on the container sandbox idea to build containers in user space.)

+Containers build with `cotainr` are used just as other containers, so through the `singularity` commands discussed before.

+### Container wrapper for Python packages and conda

-The third tool is a container wrapper tool that users from Finland may also know as Tykky.
+The fourth tool is a container wrapper tool that users from Finland may also know as Tykky.
 It is a tool to wrap Python and conda installations in a container and then create wrapper scripts for the commands in the bin subdirectory so that for most practical use cases the commands can be used without directly using singularity commands.
+Whereas cotainr fully exposes the container to users and its software is accessed through the regular singularity commands, Tykky tries to hide this complexity with wrapper scripts that take care of all bindings and calling singularity.
 On LUMI, it is provided by the **`lumi-container-wrapper`** module which is available in the `CrayEnv` environment and in the LUMI software stacks.
 It is also [documented in the LUMI documentation](https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/).